Allergy Management: Grooming Your Hypoallergenic Cat

 Maintaining a hypoallergenic environment

 To truly maintain a hypoallergenic environment for you and your kitty, it is key to take the battle against allergens beyond the grooming sessions.
-Consider these tidbits of advice to help keep your living space more hypoallergenic and comfortable for everyone involved.
+Ponder these tidbits of advice to help keep your living space more hypoallergenic and comfortable for everyone involved.

 First, you’ll want to get into the habit of regular housekeeping.
 Vacuum frequently with a vacuum cleaner outfitted with a HEPA filter, designed to trap those tiny particles that cause allergic reactions.
 Keep in mind, those hard-to-reach nooks and crannies can harbor a surprising amount of fur and dander, so give them a little extra attention.